-Then the content will work smoothly no matter what website name it's being served from.
+This way the content will work smoothly, independently of what website name it's being served from.

 - Another option is to use webserver rules to rewrite absolute links on the fly.

-- Or use a reverse proxy in the middle or more specifically EOTK with an HTTPS certificate.
+- Or use a reverse proxy in the middle (more specifically EOTK with an HTTPS certificate).

 Related to the previous point, some protocols, frameworks, and infrastructures use SSL as a technical requirement; they won't work if they don't see an "https://" link.

-In that case, your onion will need to use an HTTPS certificate in order to function.
+In that case, your onion service will need to use an HTTPS certificate in order to function.